 After a first violation for any enrollment expectation, a meeting between the student and the academy director/principal will be documented with a written plan to resolve the deficiency.
 A letterdocumenting the violation will be placed in the student’s academy file and mailed to the parent explaining the situation and the plan to resolve the deficiency.

 If a second violation for any enrollment expectation occurs, a meeting between the student, parent, and the academy director/principal will be documented with a written plan to resolve the deficiency.
 A letter documenting the violation will be placed in the student’s academy file.

 A recommendation for removal from the academy will occur with the 4th violation for any enrollment expectation.
 A meeting between the student, parent, and academy director/principal will be documented detailing the reasons for the student to be recommended for removal from the academy.
 The academy director/principal will submit the request to the Magnet Academies department.
-The LPSS Magnet Academies committee will determine if the student will be removed from the academy.
-Parents can appeal the decision to the Magnet Academies department within five (5) business days of receiving removal notice.
+The Magnet Academies Appeals Committee will determine if the student will be removed from the academy.
+Parents can appeal the decision to the Magnet Academies department within ten (10) business days of receiving removal notice.

 Transportation, utilizing designated satellite stops, is available for all students who choose to attend the LPSS Magnet Academies.
 Parents must submit transportation requests at the academy school site when enrolling the academy student(s).
 Prior to the first day of school, parents are encouraged to check with the academy school to ensure their student(s) are appropriately tagged as bus riders.